GadgetAngel/Voron2.4_My_Build_Log/.github/contributing.md

 ### Reporting Bugs

-This section guides you through submitting a Bug Report for BTT_Octopus_Color_PIN_Diagram.
+This section guides you through submitting a Bug Report for Voron2.4_My_Build_Log.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 When you are creating a Bug Report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
 Fill out [the required template](./ISSUE_TEMPLATE/bug_report.md), the information it asks for helps us resolve issues faster.